georgekosmidis/blog.georgekosmidis.net/workables/articles/100550-durable-functions-starting-with-serverless-stateful-orchestrations-in-azure/content.md

 #### How Durable Functions Address This

-Durable Functions introduce a pattern that decouples the long-running task from the initial HTTP request, using status query endpoints, send asynchronous response techniques, and external event handling.
+Durable Functions introduce a pattern that decouples the long-running task from the initial HTTP request, using status query endpoints, send asynchronous response techniques, and external event handling:

 ##### 1. Starting the Process